Mountain Sky Rabbitry

 A bunny's diet should consist mainly of hay.
-They should be fed (in the case of Holland Lops) 1/2 cup of plain brown pellets in addition to unlimited hay.
-Treats and veggies can be fed sparingly, about a tablespoon of treats a day is enough.
+They should be fed (in the case of Holland Lops and Netherland Dwarfs) 1/4 cup of plain brown pellets in addition to unlimited timothy hay.
+Treats and veggies can be fed sparingly - about 1 tablespoon of treats a day is enough.
+However, be mindful - a tablespoon of oats can be too much and stop up their digestion, while a tablespoon of carrots could give them gas.
+Be mindful of the treats you feel your bunnies!
 Veggies can be fed after the bunny is 6 months old, and even then, they should be introduced slowly so the delicate balance of the gut isn't disturbed.

-Pellets - We use Country Road pellets from Rural King.
+Pellets - We use Country Road pellets and Mazuri pellets.
 Any plain brown pellets will work, but try to steer clear of pellets containing soy and corn.
+Some great brand recommendations are Oxbow and Sherwood pellets.
 At the bottom of this article is a helpful guide with the preferred balance of nutrients for pelleted food.
-NO 'party mix' or anything with brightly colored pieces, as these can be harmful and even fatal (EVEN if advertised for bunnies!)
+Never, ever feed your bunbun 'party mix' or anything with brightly colored pieces, as these can be harmful and even fatal (even if advertised for bunnies!)

 Bunny-safe veggies (not an extensive list, so do your research on what is safe!) -